fancyerii/fancyerii.github.io/_posts/2020-11-16-centos-build-tf-en.md

 ## Create a virtualenv environment

 TensorFlow depends on some python packages.
 We can certainly install them directly.
-But I don't like to install them to system that may affect all user, so I created a virtualenv environment to install the packages TensorFlow needs.
+But I don't like to install them to system that may affect all users, so I created a virtualenv environment to install the packages TensorFlow needs.

 First create virtualenv environment and activate it.